junxit/us-congress-bills-116/metadata.md

 - 2019-11-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 286.
 - 2019-12-19 — Passed Senate with an amendment by Voice Vote. (consideration: CR S7239-7240)
 - 2019-12-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S7239-7240)
+- 2019-12-23 — Message on Senate action sent to the House.
+- 2019-12-23 — Received in the House.
+- 2019-12-23 — Referred to the House Committee on Energy and Commerce.